Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 Experience Bozeman's Food, Culture, and Events

 Bozeman has more going on in winter than just outdoor adventures.
-Between local festivals, a buzzing food scene, and plenty of craft drinks, you'll find plenty to fill your evenings—or give you a warm break from the cold.
+Between local festivals, a buzzing food scene, and plenty of local breweries, you'll find plenty to fill your evenings, or give you a warm break from the cold.

 Winter Festivals & Events